AdobeDocs/express-add-ons-docs/src/pages/guides/develop/coi.md

  ![Overrides screenshot](./img/coi-test-9.png)

-8. Add override rule:
+8. Add an override rule:

  To add an override rule, click the **Add override rule** option:

  ![Add override rules screenshot](./img/coi-test-10.png)

-9. Enter header names and values to override:
+9. Enter the header names and values to override:

  Click on `header-name-1` and start entering the name of the first header -- in this case, `Cross-Origin-Embedder-Policy`.